k0rdent/docs/docs/appendix/appendix-extend-mgmt.md

 ### Configuring ImagePullSecrets

-Starting from v1.6.0 the new flag (`controller.imagePullSecret`) was introduced to pass registry authentication parameters to providers on the management cluster.
-To use it you must create an image pull secret in a `dockerconfigjson` format following the [standard procedure](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
+Starting with k0rdent v1.6.0, a new flag (`controller.imagePullSecret`) has been introduced to pass registry authentication parameters to providers on the management cluster.
+To use it, you must create an image pull secret in a `dockerconfigjson` format following the [standard procedure](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

-After secret has been created you can reference it by name in the helm chart values on:
+After the secret has been created, you can reference it by name in the helm chart values on:

 - Initial installation values